saites/music-blitz/settings.md

 This is the color saturation.
 When turned all the way up, the color is fully saturation; all the way down, the lights appear white (in which case the color temperature is much more apparent).

 ### Timing offset
 This option attempts to align the peak of the bulb’s flash with the predicted peak loudness of the music playing at the time of flashing.
 Most of the time, it should make the lights feel more in time with the music.
-When its turned off, the flashes start with the predicted beat impulse, so if the blink length is long, it might appear behind the music by several tens of miliseconds.
+When its turned off, the flashes start with the predicted beat impulse, so if the blink length is long, it might appear behind the music by several tens of milliseconds.
 For `Beats and Bars` and `Frequency` modes, that means the entire wave is shifted to start earlier, so its peak will match the impulse of the music.
-For `Dyanmic` mode, the wave starts with the beginning of the musical section and its peak is aligned to the loudest part of the section (as a result, `Party` and `Chill` Pulse modes aren't used if this option is on).
+For `Dynamic` mode, the wave starts with the beginning of the musical section and its peak is aligned to the loudest part of the section (as a result, `Party` and `Chill` Pulse modes aren't used if this option is on).

 ## Intensity
 These options determines what a specific flash looks like, independent of its color.